cosmos/sdk-tutorials/nameservice/tutorial/18-app-complete.md

 	// DefaultNodeHome sets the folder where the applcation data and configuration will be stored DefaultNodeHome = os.ExpandEnv("$HOME/.nsd")

-	// NewBasicManager is in charge of setting up basic module elemnets ModuleBasics = module.NewBasicManager(
+	// NewBasicManager is in charge of setting up basic module elements ModuleBasics = module.NewBasicManager(
 		genaccounts.AppModuleBasic{},
 		genutil.AppModuleBasic{},